 Taking the Roosevelt Island Tramway from the Upper East Side to Roosevelt Island is a great way to enjoy the Manhattan skyline.
-You can find it on 2nd Avenue around 60th Street, it leaves every 15 minutes between 6 am and 2 am (and until 3:30 at the weekend).
-Visit the new Four Freedoms Park, dedicated to President Roosevelt and his famous Four Freedoms Speech of 1941.
-Open every day from 09:00 until 17:00, closed on Tuesdays).
+You can find it on 2nd Avenue around 60th Street, it leaves every 15 minutes.
+On Roosevelt Island, you can visit the Four Freedoms Park, dedicated to President Roosevelt and his famous Four Freedoms Speech of 1941.
+(Open every day from 09:00 until 17:00, closed on Tuesdays).

 For a bite and a break